Laksana Tri Handoko: Chairman of LIPI

 He became the 10th Chairman of LIPI in 2018, succeeding Iskandar Zulkarnaen, the 9th Chairman of LIPI.
 Previously, the post was filled in an acting capacity by Bambang Subiyanto in the transition period between Zulkarnaen to Handoko.
 He was the penultimate chairman of LIPI.

 Chairman of BRIN

 On the second reshuffle of the Onward Indonesia cabinet that was announced on 28 April 2021, he was appointed as the second (but first independent) holder of Chairman of BRIN.
 After liquidation of Indonesian Institute of Sciences (Indonesian: Lembaga Ilmu Pengetahuan Indonesia, LIPI), Agency for the Assessment and Application of Technology (Indonesian: Badan Pengkajian dan Penerapan Teknologi, BPPT), National Nuclear Energy Agency of Indonesia (Indonesian: Badan Tenaga Nuklir Nasional, BATAN), and National Institute of Aeronautics and Space (Indonesian: Lembaga Penerbangan dan Antariksa Nasional, LAPAN) into BRIN on 1 September 2021, he currently become the Head of BRIN in its first consolidated form.

+Post-Chairmanship

+After no longer become the Chairman of BRIN, Laksana was appointed as BRIN Research Professor with rank Principal Investigator Researcher thru Presidential Decision No. 36/M/2025 and stationed in Research Center for Quantum Physics, Research Organization of Nanotechnology and Material (ORNAMAT).